Diduenjoy/docs/source/includes/_google_star_rating.md

 ![client_docs-google_rating-example](google_star/client_docs-google_rating-example.png)

-To get a similar result, you shall have to gather reviews and add an html snippet to your website.
+To get a similar result, you **SHALL** have to gather reviews and add an html snippet to your website.

 <aside class="success">
   This guide explains how to link your <i>Diduenjoy</i> gathered reviews to the *Google Star Ratings*.